agoncal/agoncal-sample-javaee/04-JBossUtil/README.md

 ## Deploy the sample

-This sample has been tested with GlassFish 4.0 in several modes :
+This sample has been tested with WildFly 8.1.0 as well as JBoss 6.2.0 EAP.

-* GlassFish runtime : [download GlassFish](http://glassfish.java.net/public/downloadsindex.html), install it, start GlassFish (typing `asadmin start-`domain) and once the application is packaged deploy it (using the admin console or the command line `asadmin deploy target/sampleJavaEEMonster.war`)
-* GlassFish embedded : use the [GlassFish Maven Plugin](http://maven-glassfish-plugin.java.net/) by running `mvn clean package embedded-glassfish:run`

 ## Execute the sample

 Once deployed go to [http://localhost:8080/sampleJavaEEMonster](http://localhost:8080/sampleJavaEEMonster) and you'll see a wab page where you can:

-* Invoke the Monster component as an EJB
-* Invoke the Monster component as a RESTful Web Service at `http://localhost:8080/sampleJavaEEMonster/rest/MonsterRest/TitleFromRest`
+* Invoke the REST endpoint at `http://localhost:8080/sampleJavaEEMonster/rest/MonsterRest/TitleFromRest`
-* Invoke the Monster component as a Servlet at `http://localhost:8080/sampleJavaEEMonster/MonsterServlet?title=TitleFromServlet`
+* Invoke the Servlet at `http://localhost:8080/sampleJavaEEMonster/MonsterServlet?title=TitleFromServlet`

-The purpose of this sample is to execute unit and integration tests.
-So to execute it you can run :
+The purpose of this sample is to execute the integration test with and without JBoss up and running.
+So to execute it you can run `mvn test` :

-* `mvn test` : this will execute the unit test `BookTest` with JAXB
-* `mvn integration-test` : this will execute both integration tests `BookIT`
+* with JBoss running, the tests will be executed
+* with JBoss down or the web application not deployed, the tests will be ignored

 <div class="footer">
     <span class="footerTitle"><span class="uc">a</span>ntonio <span class="uc">g</span>oncalves</span>